How To Get Rid of Baby Gas FAST

 - Crying while straining to pass gas

-Sometimes, chronic gas pains can be a sign your baby is dealing with infant reflux.
+Sometimes, chronic, unmanageable gas pains can be a sign your baby is dealing with acid reflux.

 If your baby is continuously fussy and you aren’t able to tell if it could be gas or something else, it’d be a good idea to notify your baby’s pediatrician so they can help you determine what could be wrong.